david-broman/ocaml-examples/README.md

 ## Compiler Examples

-Under the folder `compilers` there are a number of small examples showing you how to write parts of a compiler using OCaml.
+Under the folder [compilers](compilers/ there are a number of small examples showing you how to write parts of a compiler using OCaml.
 For each of the videos, there is a corrsponding YouTube video that expains the example in details.
 Please check out the [playlist on YouTube](https://www.youtube.com/playlist?list=PLmG_3qmc10qQKLgP2H_d2BHHzD3RQWBE_) where you can find all the videos.

 * `compilers/lexing`: This example shows how to write a small independent lexer in ocamllex.
 The example takes a string as input and generates a list of tokens.
 See also the [video](https://youtu.be/SDd9XLlAILc).